 This time, the participants covered Shionogi Pharma's Kanegasaki Plant, where a VTR showed that pharmaceutical products are manufactured under strict control and that measures are being taken to ensure a stable supply of high-quality pharmaceutical products even in the event of a prolonged power outage, based on the experience of the Great East Japan Earthquake.

-The Pharmaceutical Manufacturers Association of Japan's Public Relations Activities" to promote a broader understanding of the pharmaceutical industry
+JPMA's Public Relations Activities" to promote a broad understanding of the pharmaceutical industry

-Chairperson Mr. Onuma explained that the Public Relations Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) is actively working to help the public understand the pharmaceutical industry by disseminating information through the PMAJ website, holding TV symposiums like this one, and providing information through newspapers, magazines, and other publications.
+Chairperson Onuma explained that the JPMA's Public Affairs Committee is actively engaged in information dissemination through the JPMA's website, holding TV symposiums like this one, and providing information through newspapers, magazines, and other publications to help the general public understand the pharmaceutical industry.

 In closing, Mr. Takahashi, a guest, commented, "There were times when I did not finish taking my medication, but I want to follow the dosage and administration properly," and Mr. Watanabe said, "I think it is important for the family to understand what kind of medication the patient is taking.